-- In the case of God's will and divine healing, we assume that God wants us to pray for healing in most cases since 1) he commanded the 70 to engage in ministries of healing, and 2) since his name is Healer [Jehovah Rapha, Exo.
+- In the case of God's will and divine healing, we assume that God wants us to pray for healing in every case since 1) he commanded the 70 to engage in ministries of healing, and 2) since his name is Healer [Jehovah Rapha, Exo.
 15:22-26], and 3) since God desires our Shalom...our wellbeing. - In the case of Paul's thorn in the flesh, it was not God's will that Paul be healed (2 Cor.
 12:7-10).
-In this case, Paul's non-healing was God's permissive will and it was God's providential will that Paul's non-healing be a ministry of humility to him ("because of the surpassing greatness of the revelations") and it would be a ministry to others. - In sum, we prefer praying bold prayers and leaving the results to God.
-We typically don't pray, "Lord, if it's your will, please heal this person."
-Rather, we discern God's leading in our prayers and pray in the following manner, "Lord, we come to you in Christ's name, and we pray for the supernatural application of your healing grace." - An exception: When God reveals to someone (like he did to Paul) that we should stop praying for healing, we should cease. - Another exception: When someone clearly feels that God is calling them home, we wisely evaluate this, taking into account the testimony of the person, their family, and their physician.
-And we pray for peace as they prepare for their homecoming.
+In this case, Paul's non-healing was God's permissive will and it was God's providential will that Paul's non-healing be a ministry of humility to him ("because of the surpassing greatness of the revelations") and it would be a ministry to others. - In sum, we pray passionately for God to heal in each case, but we leave the results to God.
+We never pray, "Lord, if it's your will, please heal this person."
+Rather, we pray bold prayers, "Lord, we

-reflected in the commands and principles he's laid down in his Word.
+8 People use different phrases to discuss this, depending on their theological orientation: prescriptive will, perfect will, ideal will, ordained will, etc. We also sometimes add another nuance to this: God's prescriptive will is reflected in the commands and principles he's laid down in his Word.
 God's permissive will is reflected in his allowing people to do their own way.
 God's providential will is reflected in God using sin and pain to accomplish a greater good.